 The situation after recognition of CFRs and issuance of titles is different in different villages.
 It has been noticed that a more effective exercise of such CFRs is taking place in villages with a history of engagement in issues of community forest management and where there was active community participation in the process of recognition.
-In some of the villages where the process of recognition of rights was essentially government driven (as in Godda and West Singhbhum districts of Jharkhand) and had taken place without active engagement of Gram Sabhas as required, not much has changed after recognition of rights.
+In some of the villages where the process of recognition of rights was essentially government driven (as in Godda and West Singhbhum districts of Jharkhand) and had taken place without active engagement of Gram Sabhas recognition of rights.